kerrance/razor/README.md

-# Kerri Sharp
+# Razor Sharp

-The website includes details about RazorSharp.
+The website includes details about Razor Sharp.

 ## Table of Contents